Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Land ownership is sometimes described as a bundle of sticks because it can be divided into many different interests running concurrently in the same land.
 One stick might be the right to build a house; another stick—the right to take timber; another—the right of access via an easement; still another—the right to possession via a lease.

-Whenever land ownership is broken apart into concurrent interests in the same land, the holders of these interests typically enter into covenants to sort out potential sources of conflict and misunderstandings.
-For example, leases as a rule explain what changes may or may not be made to the leased premises.
+Whenever land ownership is broken apart into concurrent interests in the same land, the holders of these interests typically enter some form of agreement to sort out potential sources of conflict and misunderstandings.
+For example, leases typically explain what changes may or may not be made to the leased premises.
 Documenting this understanding protects both landlord and tenant by setting clear limits on each of their interests.

 The covenants in a grant of conservation easement serve a similar purpose.
 Clarity as to the sorts of changes to the eased property that are, or are not, consistent with the conservation objectives of the easement protects both landowners and easement holder.
 The clarity delivered by the covenants promotes harmony and eliminates sources of discord based upon mistaken assumptions.